-The Duke Center for Biomolecular and Tissue Engineering (CBTE) is a multidisciplinary center for training and research.
+The Duke Center for Biomolecular and Tissue Engineering (CBTE) is an interdisciplinary center for training and research.

 Duke CBTE is one of Duke University's most comprehensive efforts in biotechnology.